thibautbenjamin/catt/README.md

 Semantically, taking the opposite of a term representing an operation of ω-categories amounts to considering the same operation for the ω-categorical structure of the opposite globular set.
 An account of the algorithm used to compute the opposite and its semantical interpretation is given in [this article](https://arxiv.org/abs/2402.01611).

 ### Inverses and invertibility witnesses
-Some terms, like the associators or identities, happen to be weakly invertible.
+Some terms, like the associators or identities, are weakly invertible.
 It is actually syntactically easy to decide whether a term is invertible.
 If a term only contains variables of dimension lower than itself, then it is invertible.
-Otherwise it contains at least one variable of the same dimension as itself and thus is not invertible. `catt` can automatically compute a chosen inverse for those terms which are invertible, as well as a cancellation witness (i.e., a cell going from the composite of the cell with its chosen inverse to an identity).
+Conversely, when it contains at least one variable of the same dimension as itself, it is not invertible. `catt` can automatically compute a chosen inverse for the terms which are invertible, as well as a cancellation witness (i.e., a cell going from the composite of the cell with its chosen inverse to an identity).
 A complete account of the algorithms we use to compute the chosen inverses and cancellation witnesses can be found in [this article](https://arxiv.org/abs/2406.12127).

 #### Inverses
 Computing a chosen inverse of an invertible term can be done by the following syntax: